SonarSource/docker-sonarqube/example-compose-files/sq-dce-custom-zip-postgres/README.md

 sq-dce-custom-zip-postgres-sonarqube-2   sq-dce-custom-zip-postgres-sonarqube  sonarqube   2 minutes ago    Up About a minute (healthy) 9000/tcp
 ```

-You can access your SonarQube instance trought the reverse proxy to this url `http://sonarqube.dev.local/` this dns entry `127.0.0.1 sonarqube.dev.local` needs to be set on your `/etc/hosts`.
+You can access your SonarQube Server instance through the reverse proxy with this url `http://sonarqube.dev.local/`. (the DNS entry `127.0.0.1 sonarqube.dev.local` needs to be set on your `/etc/hosts`).

-## Debug
+## Troubleshooting

-If you experience random crash of SonarQube search/app, the top most cause will be memory.
-Please make sure your Docker desktop has enought resources (we advise at least 18Gb of memory)
+If you experience random crash of SonarQube Server search/app, it will be likely due to memory shortage.
+Please make sure your Docker desktop has enough resources (we advise at least 18Gb of memory).

 ## External access

-If you want that your SonarQube instance access something on your host (like the telemetry listener) you can use this `host.docker.internal` dns name.
-This will be routed to the localhost of your **Host machine**
+If you want that your SonarQube Server instance access something on your host (like the telemetry listener) you can use the `host.docker.internal` dns name.
+This will be routed to the localhost of your **Host machine**.